-GR-MD-02 our lead product candidate for fibrosis is in Phase 1 of the human clinical trial phase of drug development in the US.
-GR-MD-02 is also currently in an investigator sponsored, human clinical trial being conducted by Providence Portland Medical Center in combination with Yervoy® (ipilimumab) in patients with metastatic melanoma.
+GR-MD-02 our lead product candidate for fibrosis has completed Phase 1 of the human clinical trial phase of drug development in the US and is entering Phase 2 clinical trials in North America.
+GR-MD-02 is also currently in an investigator sponsored, human Phase 1B clinical trial being conducted by Providence Portland Medical Center in combination with Yervoy ® (ipilimumab) in patients with metastatic melanoma.
 We cannot assure you that these trials will yield successful results, that they will lead to the generation of revenue, or that we will obtain regulatory approval in other countries.